-Once you are satisfied that your implementation of rk4ad is working, use it to integrate the simple harmonic oscillator system given in Problem 2 using tspan defined by
+Once you are satisfied that your implementation of rk4ad is working, use it to integrate the simple harmonic oscillator system given in Problem 2 using tspan defined by tspan = linspace(0.0, 3.0 pi, 65);

-'''

-tspan = linspace(0.0, 3.0 pi, 65);

 and values for reltol of

 1.0e-5, 1.0e-7, 1.0e-9, 1.0e-11

-'''

 Make plots of the resulting errors from the four calculations and include them in your writeup.
+Ensure that the calculations and plotting can be reproduced by running a script called trk4ad_sho.

-Finally, use rk4ad to integrate the unforced Van der Pol equation with a = 5.0, tspan defined by reltol = 1.0e-10, and the same initial conditions as in Problem 2.
+Finally, use rk4ad to integrate the unforced Van der Pol equation with a = 5.0, tspan defined by tspan = linspace(0.0, 100, 4097);

+reltol = 1.0e-10, and the same initial conditions as in Problem 2.
 Make plots of the oscillator displacement and the phase space evolution and include them in your writeup.
+Ensure that the calculations and plotting can be reproduced by running a script called trk4ad_vdp.